chris-konrad/mypyutils/README.md

 logger = LoggerDevice()
 ```

+It is shares some aspects of the API and the log ouput format of the standard Cython logger

 ##### Logging to File

 Independednt of the initialisation of the LoggerDevice object, logging to file has to be initialised separately with a call to `logger.init()`